 How many people claim social assistance?

-On average there were 4,100 cases (families and single adults) in Nunavut’s Income Assistance Program in 2018, and 14,500 beneficiaries (individual claimants, their partners, and dependent children).
-Both these numbers are marginally lower than in the previous year.
-Over the longer term, the number of social assistance cases rose during the 2000s and early 2010s but has fallen slightly in recent years.
+On average there were 4,300 cases (families and single adults) in Nunavut’s Income Assistance Program in 2019, and 14,100 beneficiaries (individual claimants, their partners, and dependent children).
+While the number of cases is slightly higher than in the previous year, the number of beneficiaries is slightly lower.
+This suggests that while there was a decrease in the number of families receiving social assistance, this was countered by an increase in the number of single adult households receiving social assistance.
+Over the longer term, the number of social assistance cases rose during the 2000s and early 2010s but has been relatively stable in recent years.

 - Click here for more information about how the data is gathered